JohnEarnest/Decker/docs/decker.md

 | `x.remove[x]`     | Remove a resource from this deck.
 Returns 1 on success.                         |
 | `x.event[n x...]` | Issue an event named `n` at this deck with argument(s) `x`, and return the deck.|

-`deck.add[x y z]` can add new cards, sounds, and fonts to the deck:
+`deck.add[x y z]` can add new cards, sounds, modules, condefs and fonts to the deck:

-- If `x` is a card, sound, module, or font interface, insert an exact copy of it using `y` as a name (or an appropriate default name).
+- If `x` is a card, sound, module, condef or font interface, insert an exact copy of it using `y` as a name (or an appropriate default name).
 - If `x` is `"card"`, insert a new blank card at the end of the deck, using `y` as a name (or an appropriate default name).
 - If `x` is `"sound"`, insert a new sound, using an int `y` as a length (if present), and `z` as a name (or an appropriate default name).
 - If `x` is `"font"`, insert a new font, using an int pair `y` as a size (if present), and `z` as a name (or an appropriate default name).
-- if `x` is `"module"`, insert a new module, using `y` as a name (or an appropriate default name).
+- If `x` is `"module"`, insert a new module, using `y` as a name (or an appropriate default name).
+- If `x` is `"contraption"`, insert a new condef, using `y` as a name (or an appropriate default name).

-`deck.remove[x]` will conversely remove existing cards, sounds, modules, or fonts from the deck.
+`deck.remove[x]` will conversely remove existing cards, sounds, modules, condefs or fonts from the deck.
 The argument `x` must be an interface value.
 The built-in fonts may not be removed from a deck.
 Removing a font will adjust any existing widgets which use it as their `font` attribute with the built-in "body" font.
 Decks will always have at least one card; attempting to remove the final card will have no effect.
 When a card is removed from its deck, the interface becomes inert: it will ignore all reads and writes of attributes.

 Patterns Interface
 ------------------